 This is a great recipe for the beginner bread maker.
-It’s almost full proof.
-It’s so simple I didn’t reduce the steps.
+It’s almost foolproof.
+It’s so simple that I didn’t reduce the steps.
 Be sure to plan ahead before you make this recipe.
 You will need 12-18 hours to let the dough rise.

-1. In a large bowl combine flour, yeast and salt.
-Add 1 5/8 cups water and stir until blended; dough will be shaggy and sticky.
+- In a large bowl, combine flour, yeast and salt.
+Add water and stir until blended; dough will be shaggy and sticky.
 Cover bowl with plastic wrap.
-Let dough rest at least 12 hours, preferably about 18, at warm room temperature, about 70 degrees.
+Let dough rest at least 12 hours, preferably about 18, at warm room temperature, about 70°F.

-4. At least a half-hour before dough is ready, heat oven to 450 degrees.
-Put a 6- to 8-quart heavy covered pot (cast iron, enamel, Pyrex or ceramic) in oven as it heats.
+- At least 30 minutes before dough is ready, heat oven to 450°F. Put a 6-8 quart heavy covered pot (cast iron, enamel, Pyrex, or ceramic) in oven as it heats.
 When dough is ready, carefully remove pot from oven.
-Slide your hand under towel and turn dough over into pot, seam side up; it may look like a mess, but that is O.K.
+Slide your hand under towel and turn dough over into pot, seam side up; it may look like a mess, but that is okay.
 Shake pan once or twice if dough is unevenly distributed; it will straighten out as it bakes.
 Cover with lid and bake 30 minutes, then remove lid and bake another 15 to 30 minutes, until loaf is beautifully browned.

 5. Cool on a rack.
 Serve with fresh, creamy butter and a side of jam.